 The certificate represents a specialization in the aging process and in working with and for older adults.
 An MSW student, for example, who pursues the GCE concurrently (or enrolls later having worked in the field) can rightfully call him or herself a "Gerontological Social Worker" upon graduation.
 The GCG works well with many other advanced degrees at UMSL, including those in the fields of Psychology, Nursing, Sociology, Optometry, and Neuroscience.

 The GCG utilizes the same core curriculum described under the MSG Degree above.
 Students also complete one 200-hour practicum at a community agency, government office, research facility, or other like organization.

 MSW students at UMSL may declare to become part of the GCG Program at any time.
 Admission is automatic.
-This declaration must be in writing.
-Click here to view and print the declaration form.
-Click here to view the MSW+GCG Advising Guide.
+This declaration must be in writing (email to Dr. Meuser - email@example.com).
+An in-person interview is usually required.

 Undergraduate Certificate in Gerontological Studies (18 Credit Hours)

 Opportunities and challenges of human aging intersect with most academic and professional disciplines.
 Seniors receive a range of health, social, economic and other support services (e.g. through government programs, medical centers, senior centers, long-term care facilities, not-for-profit agencies) in order to age successfully at home or elsewhere.